-Estimated reading time: 5 minutes
+Estimated reading time: 4 minutes

 Given the program’s intense nature, the qualification is directly suited for risk management positions.
 Even, so there are many other roles that you can explore with this achievement.

 Become a financial risk analyst

 However, going in for an analyst role can be equally rewarding.
 There are various specialties to choose from, all for which you will receive adequate preparation from the FRM course:

-- Credit risk analyst – Many financial institutions have unpaid loans worth several million dollars out there.
+Credit risk analyst – Many financial institutions have unpaid loans worth several million dollars out there.
 It’s the same case for enterprises whose services have not been paid for.

 Your work as a liquidity risk analyst will be ensuring that the businesses have enough money to sail through operational requirements and unforeseen circumstances.

-- Operational risk analyst – There are many risks inherent in the day to day business processes.
+Operational risk analyst – There are many risks inherent in the day to day business processes.
 Your work will be to measure, predict, and mitigate these risks for growth and profitability.

-- Risk modeler – You will be relied upon to create accurate simulations and projections of risk and help businesses steer clear out of these situations with foresight and optimized strategies.
+Risk modeler – You will be relied upon to create accurate simulations and projections of risk and help businesses steer clear out of these situations with foresight and optimized strategies.

 Portfolio risk analyst – Should you start your consultancy firm after FRM accreditation?
 If your answer is yes, then you can be a portfolio risk analyst for your clients.

-- Fixed-income risk analyst – The government needs you.
+Fixed-income risk analyst – The government needs you.
 State and federal governments have a lot of risk in their products, and your work will help guide better financial decisions with regards to market fluctuations.

-- Derivatives or Commodity risk analyst – In the hedging world, your wits and smarts after certification will make you a highly efficient person in quantifying and analyzing derivative risks.
+Derivatives or Commodity risk analyst – In the hedging world, your wits and smarts after certification will make you a highly efficient person in quantifying and analyzing derivative risks.

-- Market risk analyst – For brands with ambitious plan of expansion, they need someone to keep a watch on the market.
+Market risk analyst – For brands with ambitious plan of expansion, they need someone to keep a watch on the market.
 There are too many technological disruptions now coupled with changing regulations.

-- Regulatory risk analyst – Some businesses are being crushed under fines and penalties from regulatory bodies, while others are losing growth potential from self-constraining when it comes to industry guidelines.
+Regulatory risk analyst – Some businesses are being crushed under fines and penalties from regulatory bodies, while others are losing growth potential from self-constraining when it comes to industry guidelines.